APPLYING FOR AID

 Applicants who have not been financially independent for the entire 2012 calendar year will need to complete the parental information section of the FAFSA in order to be considered for institutional need-based assistance.
 Additional information may also be requested.

 2. Review Cardozo's Financial Aid Award Letter.

 Admitted students who have filed the FAFSA and met all of he requirements, will receive a financial aid award letter from Cardozo's OSF.
 The award letter will detail eligibility for federal student loans and any instititonal aid (merit scholarships, need-based grants, need-based loans).
 Detailed information regarding these awards will accompany the award letter.
 It is extremely important that you thoroughly review all of the information provided to you within the award letter and any accompanying documentation.
-We strongly recommend that you visit Cardozo's Debt Management website for helpful information on budgeting, loan repayment (including Income Based Repayment and Pay As You Earn), loan forgiveness (including Public Service Loan Forgivness and Cardozo's LRAP), and other important details.
+We strongly recommend that you visit Cardozo's Debt Management website for helpful information on budgeting, loan repayment (including Income-Based Repayment and Pay-As-You-Earn), loan forgiveness (including Public Service Loan Forgiveness and Cardozo's LRAP), and other important details.

 3. Set Up Your Financial AId.

 Deposited students may proceed by accepting and/or applying for the appropriate financial aid, as indicated on the award letter.
 Detailed instructions will be provided to you on how to officially accept and/or apply for student loans.

 International students applying for institutional need-based aid must file the International JD Student Financial Aid Application 2013-2014.

 Applicants to Cardozo